 St Kilda's bars come in all shapes and sizes, but few are as quirky as Milk the Cow.
-While its decor reveals a cheeky sense of humour – there is a grass-covered wall, and fixtures made from dairy equipment – the bar pays serious attention to both its wine and cheese selections.
-If you prefer quaffing cocktails, try Love and Dysfunction in Grey Street.
-Choose between the old-school front bar – think leadlight windows, cut-glass decanters and gold-framed mirrors – and the intimate lounge, with its art deco murals and sink-into sofas.
+While its decor reveals a cheeky sense of humour, the bar pays serious attention to both its wine and cheese selections.
+If you prefer quaffing cocktails, try Love and Dysfunction on Grey Street.
+Choose between the old-school front bar and the intimate lounge, with art deco murals and sink-into sofas.

 Brunch at one of St Kilda's cool cafés

 If you enjoy a spot of people-watching over brunch, the ever-buzzing GB Espresso on Fitzroy Street is the place to go.
 If you're after plant-based delights ranging from mushroom lattes to vegan eggs, take your taste buds to Matcha Mylkbar.
 However, it is Fitzrovia on Fitzroy Street that wins the award for best location, with its perch overlooking verdant Albert Park.
 This bright, airy café specialises in reinventing breakfast favourites.
 Try the crème brûlée French toast or, if you are hungry, a door stop sandwich – so-called because of its size – which is piled high with Istra bacon, smoked mozzarella and pear relish.

 Shop at vibrant markets